AnushkaSaha25/PoLoN-Process/README.md

 - **`newton_optimization`**: Solves for the latent variables (`lambda`) using Newton’s method.
 - **`rbf_kernel_extended`**: Computes the RBF kernel value between two points.

-Other helper functions are used internally for computing Hessians, Cholesky decompositions, Gaussian bumps, and log-likelihood contributions.
+Other internal utilities handle Hessians, Cholesky decompositions, Gaussian bumps, and log-likelihood contributions.

+> **Note:** The main functions are defined in `helpers.py` for future reuse and do not appear directly in the Jupyter notebook.
+> This modular structure allows users to reuse functions without modifying notebook code.

+---

-### Function Overview
+### Function 1: `polon_predict_and_plot`

-**`polon_predict_and_plot`**:
+This function models integer count data using the **PoLoN framework** without explicitly separating signal and background components.

+#### **Function Overview**

 - Trains the PoLoN model on input training data `(X_train, t_train)`.
-- Optimizes kernel hyperparameters using the log-likelihood function.
+- Optimizes kernel hyperparameters via log-likelihood maximization.
 - Predicts the **expected counts** (Poisson mean) and **most probable counts** (Poisson mode) for new input points.
-- Computes **Monte Carlo-based 95% confidence intervals** for predicted Poisson counts.
+- Computes **Monte Carlo-based 95% confidence intervals** for predicted counts.
 - Generates plots showing the predictive mean, confidence intervals, and most probable outputs.

-The function internally relies on several helper functions and additional utilities for numerical computations:

-> **Note:** The function is defined in `helpers.py` for future reuse and does not appear directly in the Jupyter notebook.
-This allows users to apply it without modifying notebook code.

-### Inputs
+#### **Inputs**

 | Parameter      | Type       | Description |
 |----------------|------------|-------------|